robertorcosta/azure-docs.pt-br/articles/azure-functions/durable/durable-functions-unit-testing.md

 ## <a name="base-classes-for-mocking"></a>Classes base para a simulação

-Há suporte para a simulação por meio de três classes abstratas no Durable Functions 1. x:
+Mocking is supported via three abstract classes in Durable Functions 1.x:

 * `DurableOrchestrationClientBase`